 Surveys indicate that about 80% of companies maintain some form of Gifts, Travel, and Entertainment (GT&E) policy.

-However, a policy that ‘stays on the shelf’ and is never read, followed or enforced is like not having one at all.
+However, a gifts and entertainment policy that ‘stays on the shelf’ and is never read, followed or enforced is like not having one at all.
 Moreover, GT&E policies and disclosures are notoriously difficult to enforce and maintain.

-As the examples in this post demonstrate, ignoring GT&E policies can result in major consequences.
+As the examples in this post demonstrate, ignoring gifts and entertainment policies can result in major consequences.
 In particular, companies in regulated sectors doing business in developing regions can easily expose themselves to significant risk.

 This post also explores how companies can use technology to proactively capture GTE disclosures and mitigate and manage risk.